Requirements & Information

 Twelfth Judicial Circuit Family Mediation Program

 If the gross income of the parties meets statutory program eligibility requirements, the Court may refer the parties to the Family Mediation Program, which provides Florida Supreme Court Family Certified Mediators to help parties resolve open cases.
 Visit the Family Mediation Program page for detailed information about the program.
-Parties do not need to submit a motion for referral, but must submit an Order of Referral to Mediation using the approved form available on the Circuit’s web site.
-Pursuant to Administrative Order 2015-8.2, both parties must have current financial affidavits on file before submitting an Order of Referral to Mediation so that the Court can verify the parties qualify for the Family Mediation Program and to determine the appropriate fee.
+Parties do not need to submit a motion for referral, but must submit the approved Order of Referral to Mediation.
+Pursuant to Administrative Order 2024-8.2, both parties must have current financial affidavits on file before submitting an Order of Referral to Mediation so that the Court can verify the parties qualify for the Family Mediation Program and to determine the appropriate fee.
 Pursuant to Fla.Fam.L.R.P.
 12.285, Mandatory Disclosure, subsection (e)(1) (in part), if a Supplemental Petition has been filed, both parties must file new Financial Affidavits, regardless of how recently Financial Affidavits were last filed.
 Pursuant to subsection (f), both parties have an on-going duty to supplement their Financial Affidavits whenever there is a material change to their financial status.

 Parenting Classes